kkocel/add-issue-id-hook/README.md

 #### AddIssueIdHook:
  - prepends issue id from branch name to commit message
  - prepends first matching issue id to commit message if multiple ids in branch name exist
+ - prepends issue id from branch name to commit message after type
+ - prepends issue id from branch name to commit message after type with no space
+ - prepends issue id from branch name to multiline commit message
  - prepends issue id to commit message when message contains a different issue id
+ - doesnt modify commit message if in detached HEAD state
+ - doesnt modify commit message if issue id is in anywhere in commit message
  - doesnt modify commit message if issue id not in branch name
  - doesnt modify commit message if it already contains this issue id
- - doesnt modify commit message if in detached HEAD state
+ - supports aborting a commit by exiting from editor without making changes
  - supports aborting a commit by providing an empty message
- - supports aborting a commit by exiting from editor without making changes

 ## Installation